viper-adnan/Warez/README.md

 ### Music Streaming
 - [datmusic](https://anonym.to/?https://datmusic.xyz/) - Search engine with a clean UI for streaming music in your browser
 - [GoSong](https://anonym.to/?https://gosong.unblocked.gdn/) - Streamable MP3s
-- [Hikarinoakariost](https://anonym.to/?https://hikarinoakariost.info/) - Site with Japanese music
+- [Hikarinoakariost](https://anonym.to/?https://hikarinoakariost.info/) - Site with Japanese music and soundtracks.
 - [MP3Juices](https://anonym.to/?https://mp3juices.unblocked.gdn/) - MP3 search engine tool which uses YouTube
 - [MusicPleer](https://anonym.to/?https://musicpleer.la/) - Another music streaming site with a decent search engine.
 - [Muxiv Music](https://anonym.to/?https://muxiv.com/) - Stream 45 million songs on all your devices, online or offline.
 Primarily Chinese content.